martis42/depend_on_what_you_use/README.md

 > Please note that **the tool cannot guarantee that your build is not being broken** by the changes.
 > Always make sure your project is still valid after the changes and review the performed changes.

+> [!INFO]
+> This tool is executing Bazel commands.
+> If one needs to configure bazel commands with custom options in your workspace, please have a look at the `--bazel-args` and `--bazel-startup-args` options of this tool.

 DWYU offers a tool to automatically fix some detected problems.
 The general workflow is the following: